 REVIEW: A fine mess – Stan & Ollie struggle to capture the old magic in John S Baird’s gloomy recreation of their early 1950s tour of Britain & Ireland.
 It seems to be the fate of all dead comedians, if they are remembered at all, to be remembered for their failures.
 Stan & Ollie is… Continue reading Stan & Ollie

-REVIEW: Cat-fights in the Queens Court - Olivia Colman, Rachel Weisz and Emma Stone have pitiless fun in Yorgos Lanthimos' bracing period comedy Greek absurdist Yorgos Lanthimos makes a characteristically idiosyncratic push for the mainstream in this bizarre period comedy.
-Compared to his dystopian previous films, which include The Lobster and The Killing of a… Continue reading The Favourite
+REVIEW: Greek absurdist Yorgos Lanthimos makes a characteristically idiosyncratic push for the mainstream in this bizarre period comedy Compared to Yorgos Lanthimos' dystopian previous films, which include The Lobster and The Killing of a Sacred Deer, it might seem at first that by swerving into that most genteel of genres, the period comedy, the usually… Continue reading The Favourite

 The Sixties sink into the abyss in Scorsese's seminal concert film: It’s a common refrain of the serial gig-goer, particularly among those who were around in the 1960s and 70s: 'you had to be there, maaaaan.’
 Although probably nothing could match the experience of having a ticket to the Band’s legendary farewell concert on Thanksgiving… Continue reading The Last Waltz